rkyv/rkyv/book_src/format/alignment.md

 data removed before accessing it.

 In other cases, your archived data may not be tight to the end of the buffer.
-Functions like [`archived_root`](https://docs.rs/rkyv/latest/rkyv/util/fn.archived_root.html) rely on the end of the buffer being tight to the end of the data, and may miscalculate the positions of the contained values if it is not.
+Functions like `access` rely on the end of the buffer being tight to the end of the data, and may miscalculate the position of the archived data if it is not.